-A partnership approach
+A collaborative approach

-The VLSB+C seeks to work collaboratively with its Uniform Law partners for the benefit of the legal profession and broader community.
+We work collaboratively with our Uniform Law partners for the benefit of the legal profession and broader community.
 We look for opportunities to partner with the Legal Services Council, the Uniform Commissioner and our fellow Uniform Law regulators in other jurisdictions in setting our priorities, in particular in striking the balance between immediate and emerging priorities to maximise consistency.

-We place a high value on the expertise provided by the Law Institute of Victoria and the Victorian Bar in exercising delegated functions on our behalf, working collaboratively and closely with us on activities to benefit the profession and in providing input into the continuous improvement of our activities.
+We place a high value on the expertise provided by the Law Institute of Victoria and the Victorian Bar, who we work collaboratively and closely with on activities that benefit the profession.